codalab/codalab-competitions/bundles/BUNDLES.md

 - Create one Bundle which just represents the raw data or code from the source without modifications.
 It basically should be just a unpacking of the zip file that is downloaded.
-- If code needs to be compiled, create a Bundle to do that, where the command is the compilation command (e.g., `make`).
+- If code needs to be compiled, create a new Bundle to do that, where the command is the compilation command (e.g., `make`).
+  If compilation depends on other libraries (e.g., libboost), make them new Bundles if they do not already exist.
 - If the data is in a non-standard format (for that task), then create another Bundle where the command does the conversion.
 For example, sequence tagging should use the CoNLL shared task format.
+If no standard format exists, then use your judgement to create it or talk to someone about it.
+Document the format.
 - Programs will often have many ways of invoking them.
 Pick a few representative settings, and a small sample dataset, and create a run and document this.
+- Eventually, all of this will be done directly in CodaLab, but for now, we will put all the code in GitHub and data on the test server, and import it into CodaLab later.
+In particular, create a directory for yourself (e.g., pliang).
+For each Bundle that you download, create a `download.sh` file which downloads the files from the test server.
+Do not check data files into git.
+Then, create a bash script (e.g., `basic_ml.sh`), in which you should interleave comments with creation of Bundles in your sample scenario.

 ### Utilities

-- Converter between csv, tsv formats.
+- Converter between csv, tsv, json, arff formats.
-- Programs that plot curves.
+- Programs that plot curves (turn tsv into a jpg).

 ### Learning algorithms